mytardis/mytardis/docs/admin/install.rst

    sudo bash install-ubuntu-py3-requirements.sh

-It will install required packages with this command:
+It will install required packages with these commands:

 .. literalinclude:: ../../install-ubuntu-py3-requirements.sh
    :language: bash